 4. When should we plan to arrive in Lake Forest?

-The main festivities will begin on Friday, May 9 and will continue through Saturday afternoon, May 10.
-Some families will choose to arrive early and participate in many activities; others will prefer to attend only the Commencement ceremony on Saturday morning.
-We look forward to welcoming you whenever you arrive.
+The main festivities will begin on Friday, May 8 and will continue through Saturday afternoon, May 9.
+Some families will choose to arrive early and enjoy campus one last time; others will prefer to attend only the Commencement ceremony on Saturday morning.

-Immediate and extended family members are invited to the following events:
+Immediate family members are invited to the following events:

-Lake Forest College’s Commencement will be held at Ravinia Festival Park, a covered, open-air facility some 11 miles south of the campus in Highland Park, Ill.
-Commencement begins at 10:45 a.m. and ends at approximately 1:00 p.m.
+Lake Forest College’s Commencement will be held at Ravinia Festival Park, a covered, open-air facility some 11 miles south of the campus in Highland Park, Illinois.
+Commencement begins at 10:15 a.m. and ends at approximately 12:30 p.m.

 The College does not provide transportation to Ravinia, but train service for the 15-minute ride from Lake Forest to the Braeside stop near Ravinia is available through the Metra Union Pacific North Line.
 Please visit www.metrarail.com for more information.

-The Pavilion at Ravinia Festival Park will accommodate 3,300 participants and their guests, and tickets will be mandatory.
-Graduates may reserve up to 8 tickets, which they can pick up at cap and gown distribution on Wednesday, April 30.
+The Pavilion at Ravinia Festival Park will accommodate 3,300 participants and their guests.
+Tickets will be mandatory.
+Graduates will receive 7 tickets, which will be distributed at cap and gown pick up on Tuesday, April 21.
 Space permitting, individuals without tickets will be admitted to the Park to fill any remaining seats.
 The College cannot offer a guarantee that all of these guests will be seated for the ceremony.
-Students reserve their tickets on behalf of their families and guests.

 Guests without tickets are welcome to line up outside the Tyler (West) Gate as ticketed guests are admitted to the Park.
 Once the academic procession has been completed, guests without tickets will be admitted to the Park to fill any remaining seats.
 The College cannot offer a guarantee that all of these guests will be seated for the ceremony.

-Children aged three years and under may sit in the lap of an accompanying adult for the ceremony and will not require a ticket.
+Small children who can sit in the lap of an accompanying adult for the ceremony will not require a ticket.
 Please note that the Pavilion is approximately a two block walk from the parking lot.
 Should you plan to use a stroller for your child, it must collapse and fit under the seats in the Pavilion.
-(Strollers must not be parked in the aisles due to fire code regulations.)
+(Strollers can not be parked in the aisles due to fire code regulations.)
 In keeping with the College’s agreement with Ravinia Festival Park, children will not be allowed to run around the facility.